 var fruits = ["Apples", "Bananas", "Mangos", "Oranges"];

-Here, we're creating an array with four elements, each element containing a type of fruit.
+Here, we're creating an array with four strings, each containing a type of fruit.
 We're then outputting the result to the console.
 The output in this example is true because the string "Oranges" exists in the

-When searching for an element that does not exist in the array, the result will return false:
+When searching for a string that does not exist in the array, the result will return false:

 What Happens When the